OUR COUNSELLORS HELP PARENTS WITH:

 Laura Hurtado-Roberts

-Laura has a Graduate Diploma in Counselling Practice and is a practitioner in developmental movement therapy [Extra Lesson™], an educational approach to neuro-development and child development.
-Experienced in working with parents, children and young people, counselled women and men of all ages and couples experiencing loss and grief, trauma, abuse, anxiety, depression, attachment issues, pain and long-term illness, transitioning through life stages.
+Laura is experienced in working with parents, children and young people, counsels women and men of all ages and couples experiencing loss and grief, trauma, abuse, anxiety, depression, attachment issues, pain and long-term illness, transitioning through life stages.

 Using a person-centred approach and inspired by V. Frankl -finding a meaning- she works with warmth, non-judgmental acceptance and deep listening in order to create a sacred and safe space with the client.
 She brings a compassionate approach especially during this time of uncertainty.

 Using stories, art, movement, play therapy, sensory integration, body awareness and mindfulness as a way to strengthen the client’s personal needs in their journey toward assertiveness and self-discovery.
 Laura has a PhD in social sciences which supports her understanding that clients are individuals existing in the wider context of their society and culture, demonstrated through working with people from many cultural backgrounds.
-She speaks Spanish and French as well, and honours Te Tiriti of Waitangi.
+She speaks Spanish and French as well, and honours Te Tiriti of Waitingi.

 Zosia Pardela (she/her)